 Non-account and individual driver and vehicle record requests (Choose tab)

 If you have a Record Lookup account, log into your online Secretary of State business account to request and purchase individual driver and vehicle records.
 If you don't have an account, go to Online Services and under "Additional Services" select "Record Sales Services" and then "Request Records" to complete your request.

 All records are $11 each; $12 if certified.

 To request a driving or vehicle record by mail, submit the following:

-- Completed Record Request form using the link below.
+- Completed the Record Request form using the provided link.

 - Payment for all requested records ($11 per record; $12 for a certified record).
 Checks and money orders should be made payable to the State of Michigan.

 Mail the form and payment to: